 This podcast provides a basic overview to help get you into Geocaching and hopefully outside more often if you really need an excuse.

 For most hikers feeding themselves on short camping and hiking trips, even for a few days, is something that we can easily manage without too much problem.
-But what happens when we undertake big excursions ranging from strenuous single day trips to multi-week trips.
 In this podcast episode I talk with Canberra based nutritionist and dietician, Lisa Donaldson from FEED Inc about nutrition on the trail and what we can do to look after ourselves.